NASA-SW-VnV/fret/fret-electron/docs/_media/installingFRET/installationInstructions.md

 - Change leveldown dependency: “5.6.0” under node_modules/pouchdb to “^6.0.3”
 7. cd ..
 8. npm start

+> __Note:__ If you encounter GPU-related issues on Ubuntu 22.04 LTS, please follow these steps for a workaround (see also [here]( https://github.com/NASA-SW-VnV/fret/issues/46)):
+1. cd fret/fret-electron
+2. Open package.json in an editor
+3. Find the "scripts" object, change the value of the "start" key from "cross-env NODE_ENV=production electron ./app/" to "cross-env NODE_ENV=production electron --no-sandbox ./app/"
+4. Save and exit the editor
+5. npm start

+> __Note:__ If you encounter glibc-related issues when using the executable built by the Docker image, try the following steps:
+1. Open the "Dockerfile" file in an editor (this file should be in the "fret" root folder if you already attempted to build a binary)
+2. Change "FROM ubuntu:latest" to "FROM ubuntu:focal"
+3. Try again the Docker instructions, starting with step 4.

 [Back to FRET home page](../userManual.md)